TuyenGa/Tuyenga.github.io/_pages/about.md

 <p class="lead">I'm Tuyen, a software engineer living in HaNoi, Viet Nam.
 I forcus on distributed systems in the <a href="https://golang.org/">Go</a> programing language.</p>

 <p class="lead">I prefer to write code that soles a specific, tightly-defined problem, rather than code that sloves a class of problems generally.
 Letter openers, not Swiss Army knives.
 I believe.</p>
+<p class="lead">I also want to write personal blog about my self, my family and my friends.
+Many times I write about technical it's boring but they can help my technical knowleage increase.
+I'll focus much time to write about my mean.
+Thank you and please enjoy it.</p>

 </div>